 Though such individuals unfairly bore the onus of a criminal record, the legislation provided for no right to counsel on these vacating motions, and despite the amazing efforts of pioneering advocacy groups in this area, the ensuing years witnessed only a limited number of motions, owing to a lack of resources and manpower.

-Barbara Zolot and Lisa Packard coordinate the project for CAL.
+Barbara Zolot coordinates the project for CAL.